 2003 First Off-Broadway performance for the puppet/human musical Avenue Q at the Vineyard Theatre.
 The show by Robert Lopez, Jeff Marx, and Jeff Whitty earns raves, moves to Broadway, and wins the Tony Award as Best Musical.

-2007 Janet Blair, 85, who began her life as a singer and then turned to acting in films such as My Sister Eileen and major tours of shows such as South Pacific and Mame, dies from complications of pneumonia at Saint John's Health Center in Santa Monica.
+2007 Janet Blair, who began her life as a singer and then turned to acting in films such as My Sister Eileen and major tours of shows such as South Pacific and Mame, dies at age 85.

 2014 Jason Robert Brown and Marsha Norman's musical The Bridges of Madison County, based on the Robert James Waller romance novel about a woman who sees love anew when a rugged photographer pulls into town, opens on Broadway at the Gerald Schoenfeld Theatre.
 Kelli O'Hara and Steven Pasquale star.
 Although the production only lasts 100 performances, Brown wins Tony Awards for his orchestrations and score.